MrVPlusOne/TensorSafe/README.md

 ![ask-type](images/ask-type.png)

-You see? `featureVectors` has the type `Tensor[((RNil,DataNum),FeatureDimension)]`, which means it's a tensor of shape DataNum * FeatureDimension, Cheers!
+You see? `featureVectors` has the type `Tensor[((RNil,DataNum),FeatureDimension)]`, which means it's a tensor of shape DataNum * FeatureDimension, as expected.

-So in TensorSafe, you don't need to manually remember and track the shapes of every tensor any more.
+So in TensorSafe, you don't need to manually remember and track the shapes of every tensor any more!

 ### Provide DimValues